mattmc3/string.zsh/README.md

 }
 ```

-With this function you can now get string lengths similar to how Fish does:
+With this function you can now get string lengths similar to how Fish does it:

 ```zsh
 % string-length '' a ab abc